As the holidays approach, I start craving cocktails that feel comforting yet bright, familiar but layered with something unexpected.

 - Assemble drinks only when ready to serve

-How to Serve This Cocktail
+What to Serve With This Holiday Cocktail

 Creative Variations